mgryszko/vitamin-rx/README.md

 ### Technical

 * Add time to IN_PROGRESS and ELAPSES_IN
+* Use minutes as a basic time slice unit
 * Usage of some magic number/values to indicate not configured
 * Draw nice icon in Growl notification